 Ground testing of the aircraft systems started after rollout.
 By mid-September 2017, the first phase of engine testing was completed, with all six Pratt & Whitney PW4000 turbofan engines operating for the first time.
 The first low-speed ground tests conducted in December 2017 reached a modest speed of 25 knot (46 kph).
 By January 2019, the high-speed taxi tests had reached a speed of about 119 knots (220 kph) with the nose wheel was off the runway, almost ready for lift off.
 Following is a series of photos from Stratolaunch Systems showing the taxi tests.

 Stratolaunch first flight

 The Stratolaunch aircraft, named Roc, made an unannounced first flight from the Mojave Air & Space Port on 13 April 2019.
 The aircraft stayed aloft for 2.5 hours, reached a peak altitude of 17,000 feet (5,180 m) and a top speed of 189 mph (304 kph).
-Following is a series of photos from Stratolaunch Systems showing the Stratolaunch aircraft during its first flight.
+The following series of photos show the Stratolaunch aircraft during its first flight.

 Stratolaunch posted an impressive short video of the first flight, which you can view here:

 Stratolaunch family of launch vehicles: ambitious plans, but subject to change